corytu/Personal-R-Notes/README.md

 * `substr` extracts or replaces substrings in a character vector.
 * `strsplit` splits the elements of a character vector x into substrings according to the matches to substring split within them.
 * `tolower` and `toupper` convert upper-case characters in a character vector to lower-case, or vice versa.
 Non-alphabetic characters are left unchanged.
+* `nchar` takes a character vector as an argument and returns a vector whose elements contain the sizes of the corresponding elements of x.

 ## Logic
 * `xor` indicates elementwise exclusive OR.